andrewgdotcom/spelling/spelling-rules.md

 ### 1Z2: Prezerv common shórt wurds

-An exseptjonal spelling of a common shórt wurd can bë retained [SPARSE] wher a) the pronùnsiätjon dòs not differ significantly [LOOSE], and b) enny derïved wurds ar compatible with the exseptjonal spelling [GRAMMAR].
+An exseptjonal spelling of a common shórt wurd can bë retäined [SPARSE] wher a) the pronùnsiätjon dòs not differ significantly [LOOSE], and b) enny derïved wurds ar compatible with the exseptjonal spelling [GRAMMAR].

     as  (wheras)
     of  (therof)